 Grant call planning: 5G corridors

 Type of call 2021 2022 2023

-Inception studies $\sqrt{}$ 1
+Inception studies V V

 Early deployment projects V $\sqrt{23}$

-Deployment projects V
+Deployment projects $\sqrt{}$

 CEF Digital funding is expected to move forward and accelerate large-scale deployment of 5G corridors to support the adoption of CAM, including driving with higher levels of automation and the digitalisation of rail operations as well as other relevant modes of transport.
 Funding may also support the deployment of Future Rail Mobile Communication System (FRMCS) and trackside and associated on-board equipment related to critical automatic train control systems and applications (ETCS and/or ATO).